-Where to Stay in Colorado Springs: Best Areas & Hotels
+Where to Stay in Colorado Springs: Best Areas & Hotels, 2019

-In the shadow of Pikes Peak, Colorado's second largest city sprawls north and south on I-25 for some 15-miles and is divided into multiple neighborhoods that are often named for their central sightseeing attraction and that usually also feature multiple hotels.
+In the shadow of Pikes Peak, Colorado's second largest city sprawls north and south on I-25 for some 15 miles and is divided into multiple neighborhoods, which are often named for their central sightseeing attraction and usually also feature multiple hotels.
 For instance, The Broadmoor is both a neighborhood and a luxury resort, while Garden of the Gods is a stunning red rock city park, residential neighborhood, and home to a number of hotels in various price ranges.

 Where to Stay for Luxury

 The Broadmoor is the best hotel in Colorado Springs.
 A five-star, five-diamond property, it is a destination in its own right, and resembles staying in a European lakeside village (complete with an artificial lake).
 It's a mix of old and new styles spread across a number of buildings, and everything is meticulous, from the grounds to the service to the room decor.
 There are multiple restaurants, and all sorts of activities can be arranged.

 Near the Broadmoor, Cheyenne Mountain Resort also features great views of Pikes Peak from its rustic-chic rooms and grand public spaces.
 Built from timber and stone, the property has a distinct mountain vibe.
 It's also a destination property, offering five swimming pools plus a manmade lake with its own sand beach for lazy summer days.